Talking to your partner about your mental health

 Remember you are more than your condition

 It’s important to remember that things like anxiety and depression are conditions, they are not a part of you or your personality.
+Reminding your partner of this and naming difficult moments as ones of anxiety or depression can help you manage these challenges together as a couple.

 Physical intimacy and mental health

-Most importantly, if you are in a relationship and struggling with your mental health, always remember that you deserve a loving, healthy, and strong relationship, whatever your health history may be.
+Most importantly, if you are in a relationship and struggling with your mental health, remember that you deserve a loving, healthy, and strong relationship, whatever your health history may be.

 Looking after your mental health in a relationship